for the Social, Digital, Connected Leader

 I am myself an organizational leader and corporate executive that has been compelled to innovate and transform repeatedly throughout a 25+ years career.
 Particularly in the last decade as a serial entrepreneur and more recently as an expert resource at the intersection between start-ups and large corporates, I have been amorphously acquiring, and more importantly using, a wide range of people and process management tools, frameworks and mental models for handling complex work.

-As a Behavioral Coach, I am an International Coach Federation curriculum trained coach specialized in Positive Psychology.
+As a Behavioral Coach, I am trained and certified in Positive Psychology (CPPC) and am a registered and certified member of the International Coach Federation (ICF ACC).
 I incorporate in my coaching many learnings from classic and contemporary behavioral science, including Conversational Intelligence, Non-Violent Communication, Radical Candor, Choice Theory, Theory X & Y and habit formation.

 As a Process Coach, I am an experienced practitioner of Design Thinking, Agile Scrum and Lean Startup from my many startup projects.
 I am a Scrum.org Professional Scrum Master II and Professional Product Owner.
 I use Liberating Structures for facilitation work, and also am a certified Lego® Serious Play® facilitator.